 - Report student misconduct through the Office of Student Rights and Responsibilities (see resources page)

-- Report employee misconduct through the office of Diversity, Inclusion, and Equal Opportunity (see resources page)
+- Report employee misconduct through the Office of Equal Opportunity

 - Choose not to report

 If you are hesitant to report sexual assault because of underage drinking or illegal substance use, please be aware of USF's Medical Amnesty (Student Reporting) Policy 30-004, which encourages the reporting of sexual assault in such circumstances and protects the victim from misconduct sanctions.

 Want more information?
 Access our Guide for Victims of Sexual Assault & Harassment; Domestic, Relationship & Dating Violence; Stalking here